In the next paragraphs we clarify:

 Replication with focus on robustness

-Pure Reproduction: For this kind of replication the same data are analyzed with the same empirical model as in the original study.
+Pure Reproduction: For this kind of replication the same data are analysed with the same empirical model as in the original study.
 Ideal starting points for pure reproductions are the original analyses data set and the original programming published with the original study or provided by its authors.
 If these resources are not available, the analyses data set and programming need to be reconstructed based on the information given in the original study.
 The goal of pure reproductions is to repeat the original study and to duplicate the exact results.
 Assertions drawn from such a replication are usually limited to the reproducibility of the original findings but allow no conclusions with respect to its robustness or generalizability.

 Replications with focus on internal validity and robustness:

 Using the same data but varying the estimation model as of the original study leads to the focus on robustness.
 The replication model may differ in (control) variables, the functional form assumed or estimation method.
 The goal of such replications is to verify whether the original results qualitatively hold against reasonable changes in the estimation.
-Robustness replications may also analyze different data as the original study as along as the investigated population (e.g. same industry, same region, or same age group but from a different data source as used in the original study) and the estimation model remain the same.
+Robustness replications may also analyse different data as the original study as along as the investigated population (e.g. same industry, same region, or same age group but from a different data source as used in the original study) and the estimation model remain the same.

 Replications with focus on external validity and generalizability: Generalizability requires that findings hold for a larger population than the specific individuals or items observed in the analysis data set.
 Replications which apply the same as the original estimation model to different populations may assert the applicability and the extent of generalizability of the original findings to other populations or units.